UnitedLands/community/info/faq.md

 ## Why can't I mine below y45 on Earth?
 In short, it is to ensure the longevity of the Earth map and prevent a reset for as long as possible.
 Earth is a custom map with custom ore generation, it is far, far, far more densely packed than that of a vanilla map and as such can cause major problems for a server's economy.
 To prevent this we have implemented a simple rule.
 If your town does not own the land, it cannot mine it.

+## How do I enable the server resource pack?
+If you didn't get prompted upon first login or chose not to enable it here you can see how to turn it on manually.
+First, go to your "Server Listings" in the "Multiplayer"tab on the main menu.
+Then click on United Lands and then select "Edit" in the bottom left corner.
+In the editor, change your "Server Resource Pack" to "Enabled" or "Prompt".
+Enabled will automatically download the resource packs when you join a lobby and Prompt will ask you before the download begins.
+To save your settings, hit "Done".